Jakob-Bach/Small-Portfolios/README.md

 ```

 Depending on your hardware, this might take several hours or even days.
-(It took about 25 hours on our server with 32 CPU cores having a base clock of 2.0 GHz.)
+(It took about 25 hours on our server with 32 CPU cores and a base clock of 2.0 GHz.)
 To create the plots for the paper and print some statistics to the console, run

 ```bash